jdtrat/rlsims/README.md

 <!-- badges: end -->

-The goal of rlsims is to provide functions to simulate different behavioral tasks used in the [Kishida Lab](https://kishidalab.com).
+The goal of {rlsims} is to provide functions to simulate different behavioral tasks used in the [Kishida Lab](https://kishidalab.com).

 ## Installation

-You can install the development version of rlsims from Github as follows:
+You can install the development version from Github as follows:

 ``` {.r}
 # Install/update rlsims with the development version from GitHub.